Information on Junior Competition in Your Area

 USTA National Tournaments: What Are They?
 How Can I Play Them?

-Each year the USTA sanctions five different types of national tournaments designed for not only the top level juniors in the country, but also those who have achieved some success in their Sectional Association and desire to enter tournaments where they can play juniors from other parts of the country.
+Each year the USTA sanctions national tournaments designed for not only the top level juniors in the country, but also those who have achieved some success in their Sectional Association and desire to enter tournaments where they can play juniors from other parts of the country.

 The NJTS includes a description of the various national tournaments, an overview of many of the rules related to playing national tournaments, and a comprehensive calendar of all national schedule tournaments.